mojocn/base64Captcha/README.md

 	b64s = item.EncodeB64string()
 	return
 }

+//Verify by a given id key and remove the captcha value in store,
+//return boolean value.
-//if you has multiple captcha instances which shares a same store.
-You may want to use `store.Verify` method instead.
+//if you has multiple captcha instances which share a same store.
-//Verify by given id key and remove the captcha value in store, return boolean value. func (c *Captcha) Verify(id, answer string, clear bool) (match bool) {
+//You may want to call `store.Verify` method instead. func (c *Captcha) Verify(id, answer string, clear bool) (match bool) {
 	match = c.Store.Get(id, clear) == answer
 	return